 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

-Cite this: Krupa Pandey.
-Fast Five Quiz: Secondary Progressive Multiple Sclerosis - Medscape - Feb 16, 2021.
+Cite this: Krupa Pandey, Christopher Luzzio.
+Fast Five Quiz: Secondary Progressive Multiple Sclerosis - Medscape - Oct 09, 2023.